baskargroup/SEARS/README.md

 * Community and Contributions: Contributions to SEARS are welcome!
 Please reach out to us via the ```Discussions``` section in the top menu bar if you have any questions.

+## License

-_SEARS is released under the MIT license, promoting open science, reproducibility, and collaborative research advancement._
+SEARS is released under the MIT license, promoting open science, reproducibility, and collaborative research advancement.

 # Select Screen Shots from the SEARS Application
 You can see a preview of the application in the screenshots below